-Pooled investment arrangements used by the Scheme comprise unit linked insurance contracts of £368,861,512 (2017: £352,089,400) and units in open-ended investment funds of £44,221,638 (2017: £55,674,822).
+Pooled investment arrangements used by the Scheme comprise unit linked insurance contracts of £422,973,079 (2018: £368,861,512) and units in open-ended investment funds of £nil (2018: £44,221,638).

-The Scheme is also indirectly exposed to credit risks arising on the government bonds held by the index-linked gilt funds and a proportion of the real return fund as detailed in note 9.2 although the extent of the risk is dependent on the portfolio held at the time.
+The Scheme is also indirectly exposed to credit risks arising on the government bonds held by the index-linked gilt funds although the extent of the risk is dependent on the portfolio held at the time.
 This risk is mitigated in the index-linked gilt funds by only holding government bonds where the credit risk is minimal and in the real return fund through investment restrictions in place with the investment manager.